ChrisJFarr/CppFinalProject/README.md

     Use validation performance to stop training early

-  TODO function predict
-  TODO function evaluate
+  TODO function predict (populate folders with predictions for evaluation) TODO function evaluate (should run on the test data) TODO function accuracy, confusion matrix (used while training and for evaluate)

 Efficient computation resource: https://gist.github.com/nadavrot/5b35d44e8ba3dd718e595e40184d03f0 For efficiency threads can be used for multiple simultaneous examples to fill